traceintegrity/helix-trial/README.md

-# Helix Trial — Community Edition
+# Helix Trial: Community Edition

 **Know in minutes whether your AI traces are audit-ready.**